Amateur Radio Is On

 Getting Started with MeshCore

 If you’re ready to dip your toes in, MeshCore makes it fairly straightforward.
-The official GitHub repository provides example sketches and documentation to help you with the downloadable firmware image of your choosing.
-A faster and easier route is to use the online flasher, see below.
+The official GitHub repository provides you with the downloadable firmware image of your choosing.
+A faster and easier route is to use the official MeshCore online flasher at meshcore.co.uk.
+It really is dead simple and works very well.

 To get started, you’ll need:

 • LoRa-capable hardware: An inexpensive Heltec V3 is a great start for a companion node.
-They’re inexpensive, well supported, and have integrated Bluetooth and WiFi for future capabilities.
+They’re inexpensive, well supported, and have integrated Bluetooth.

 • MeshCore software image: Download or use the online flasher (link below).